shohamlab/usnm2p/README.md

 - Python 3.8+
 - Conda environment manager

+These can be downloaded from https://www.anaconda.com/products/individual.

 ### Instructions

-- Download and install the suite2p functional segmentation pipeline [1] in a new conda environment, following the instructions at https://suite2p.readthedocs.io/en/latest/installation.html
+- Download and install the suite2p functional segmentation pipeline [1] in a new conda environment, following the instructions at https://suite2p.readthedocs.io/en/latest/installation.html.
-- Clone this repository and open a terminal at its root directory
+- Clone this repository and open a terminal at its root directory.
 - While in the suite2p conda environment, install remaining package dependencies: `pip install -r requirements.txt`
-- Create a user configuration file called `config.py`, and define in it 2 variables, namely `dataroot` (indicating the root directory for the raw data to be analyzed) and `figsdir` (indicating where to save the final figures file).
-Save the configuration file in the repository top folder.
+- Create a user configuration file called `config.py`, and define in it 2 variables:
+	- `dataroot` indicating the root directory for the raw data to be analyzed
+	- `figsdir` indicating where to save the final figures file.
-- You're all set!
+- Save the configuration file in the repository top folder.
+You're all set!

 ## Usage

 ### Acquisition protocols & raw data

-Raw data consist of invididual 16-bit, 256 by 256 pixels TIF images acquired from the microscope during experiments.
-The current sampling rate of these images is ca. 3.5 Hz, corresponding to an inter-frame interval of ca. 280 ms.
+Raw data consist of inividual 16-bit deep, 256-by-256 pixels grayscale TIF images acquired at a sampling rate of 3.56 Hz by the Bruker microscope during experiments.

 Each acquisition protocol (or run) consists of 16 sonication trials with an inter sonication interval of approximately 30s.

 Each trial is divided in 2 cycles:
-- The first cycle (always indicated by an odd number) consists of 10 frames of the pre-stimulus interval of the trial (ca. 2.8s).
+- The first cycle (indicated by an odd number) consists of 10 frames of the pre-stimulus interval of the trial (ca. 2.8s).
-- The second cycle (always indicated by an even number) consists of 90 frames of the peri and post-stimulus intervals of the trial (ca. 25.2s).
+- The second cycle (indicated by an even number) consists of 90 frames of the peri and post-stimulus intervals of the trial (ca. 25.2s).

-The stimulus is therefore delivered concurrently with the acquisition of the 10th frame of the first cycle (i.e. ca. at t = 2.8s).
+The ultrasound stimulus is delivered concurrently with the acquisition of the 10th frame of the first cycle (i.e. ca. at t = 2.8s).

 The TIF images from a given run are all stored in a single folder, which is named according to a specific pattern depending on the specimen, stimulation and acquisitation parameters: